Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_INVERSION
 =============

-Specifies if the frontend should do spectral inversion or not.
+Specifies if the woke frontend should do spectral inversion or not.

 The acceptable values are defined by :c:type:`fe_spectral_inversion`.